 When I was a teenage musician in NYC in the 1960s, Izzy Young was one of the people who occupied a place pretty much in the center of the folk music world.
-He owned the Folklore Center, which he had opened in the late ’50s (I think) on McDougal Street.
-There, he sold a variety of books and LP records embracing a wide range of folk and ethnic music.
+He owned the Folklore Center, which he had opened in the late ’50s on Macdougal Street.
+There, he sold a variety of books and LP records embracing a wide range of folk and ethnic music, as well as musical instruments.
 Izzy was passionate – about folk music, about poetry, about politics, about social justice… about many things.
 He was also a prolific writer, and his newsletters and columns – in which he voiced his views on musical trends and events, among other things – were published in a variety of magazines.
 His passion attracted musicians to the Folklore Center, and it became known as a place where you could learn what was happening in the folk music world of NYC and well beyond.

 By the time I was active in the music scene in the mid-to-late ’60s, Izzy had moved the store a few blocks west to 6th Avenue, and it had become a gathering place, a performance venue, and a musical instrument shop as well.
 (I bought my first Martin guitar, a 1949 D-28, at Izzy’s shop in 1964!)
 Izzy had also taken on the role of promoter for musicians whose work he valued.
 In the early ’60s, he rented a hall and gave a struggling and relatively unknown singer/songwriter named Bob Dylan his first concert opportunity.
 He did the same for me some nine years later.

-As I look back I guess my association with Izzy allowed me and my band, The Star Spangled String Band, to be included in a Carnegie Hall “Hootenanny” concert hosted by Pete Seeger.
+My association with Izzy led to me and my band, The Star Spangled String Band, being included in a Carnegie Hall “Hootenanny” concert hosted by Pete Seeger.
 I also played in the house band for Izzy on his live weekly radio show on WBAI.
 Izzy had lots of guests on that show: I remember one day when Jerry Jeff Walker came in and sang his new song: Mr. Bojangles.
 I also played square dance music for Izzy when he called a big dance – and I probably played a political rally or two for him as well!

 Izzy called me one day in the late ’60s and told me to come down to the store and bring my guitar.
 He said there was a girl there from the Washington, DC, area, and he thought I might enjoy making music with her.
 Her name was Emmy Lou Harris – at that point, pretty much unknown outside the DC area.
 We played a bunch of music that afternoon!
 Izzy also put me on a concert bill with Rory Block, my friend Allan Block’s daughter, who was just starting her career.